smapiot/piral/docs/tutorials/04-the-pilet-api.md

 Note that the API will also be passed on to all registered components as a prop named `piral`.

-The API contains functionality to be placed in the following categories:
+The API contains functions to be placed in the following categories:

 - Application shell components (tiles, pages, ...)
 - Sharing functionality with other pilets (extensions, data, events ...)